Shampoo or Conditioner First? Hairstylists Explain

 When to Reverse Your Wash Day Routine

 So is there ever a time to use conditioner before shampoo?
 An occasional reverse hair washing might be helpful for thick hair or to accommodate specific hair needs.
 Curious about what a reverse hair washing method entails?
 Here's more.

 “In some situations, using a conditioner before shampoo can be beneficial," said Toves-Vincilione.
 "You can apply conditioner, hair masks or oils as reverse shampooing or a pre-shampoo treatment.
 This can help prepare your hair for the cleanse to come, providing added moisture and softness.
 This is especially beneficial for damaged hair from color or heat, extra dry ends or hair that's extremely unmanageable.
 If you do choose to pre-treat, you should always follow with a conditioner or hair mask post-shampoo.”

 And like Toves-Vincilione recommends, after a reverse shampoo, you should follow up with a conditioner or hair mask.
-Consider ENSO Overnight Restoring Hair Mask, which is perfect for any hair type.
-Like the ENSO shampoos and conditioners, the mask is also powered by Karmatin™ and works to hydrate, reduce frizz and enhance color and shine on a more intense level.
+Consider using a hair mask, to deeply hydrate and nourish hair.
+This mask is powered by Karmatin™ and works to hydrate, reduce frizz and enhance color and shine on a more intense level.
 And it's easy to use.
 Apply a quarter-sized amount on wet hair from scalp to ends and then leave on for 10 hours or overnight.
 Then, rinse and style as usual.

 Hair Wash Habits Do's & Don'ts